1Yaroslav369/1Yaroslav369/README.md

 👋 Hi, I'm Yaroslav Kuzmin

 # 💫 About Me:
-I’m a Junior Frontend Developer with a strong desire to grow and make meaningful contributions in the tech industry.
+I’m a Junior Fullstach Developer with a strong desire to grow and make meaningful contributions in the tech industry.
 I’m passionate about building intuitive, useful, and engaging applications that solve real-world problems.I approach every challenge with curiosity and determination, and I’m committed to continuous learning and professional development.

 ## 🌐 Socials: